 Electronic Transport in Semiconductor Devices and Nanostructures

-Furthermore, research on nano-structured thermoelectrics has continued.
-Understanding transport in such nano-structures is a difficult task as carriers are far from thermodynamic equilibrium and quantum mechanical effects are dominant.
-Using the Non-Equilibrium Green's Function (NEGF) approach we have been studying both, strategies to improve ZT in materials through the introduction of nano-sized potential barriers, and the fragility of these enhancements in the face of the natural random imperfections that would be expected in any realistic structure.
-Our work has highlighted both the potential for thermoelectric enhancement in low-dimensional super-lattice structures but also identified some of the key culprits that can destroy this enhancement in real experiments.
+A key application area for this quantum solver throughout the year has been the field of nanostructured thermoelectric materials.
+Using VSP, we have been able to study both the potential benefits of proposed nanostructuring strategies and the fragility of any efficiency improvements in the face of the natural random imperfections that would be expected in any realistic structure.
+More specifically, our work has highlighted the potential for thermoelectric enhancement in low-dimensional superlattice structures but has also identified some of the key culprits that can destroy this enhancement in real experiments.